English

 Electives

-Explore African American Lit, Asian American Lit, British Novels, Poetry, Technical Writing, Women in Lit, Life and Memoir Writing, Fiction, Creative Nonfiction, and more.
+Explore African American Literature, Asian American Literature, British Novels, Christian Literature, Poetry, Technical Writing, Women in Literature, Life and Memoir Writing, Fiction, Creative Nonfiction and more.

 2